Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.5

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of MB per second) that can be moved over the external memory interface in a second.
-It's worked out by multiplying the interface width by its memory speed.
-In the case of DDR type memory, it should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (in units of megabytes per second) that can be transported over the external memory interface in one second.
+The number is worked out by multiplying the bus width by its memory speed.
+If the card has DDR type RAM, it must be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
 The higher the bandwidth is, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This is worked out by multiplying the total number of texture units by the core clock speed of the chip.
-The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
+This figure is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
+The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels applied in a second.

 Display Prices